Lucarda/pd-sfont/README.md

 **FluidSynth** is a Real-Time SoundFont Software Synthesizer (see https://www.fluidsynth.org and https://github.com/FluidSynth/fluidsynth).
 The latest at the time of writing is v 2.2.7!

+This is a modification of https://github.com/porres/pd-fluid

+Copyright: Alexandre Torres Porres, based on the work of Larry Troxler, Frank Barknecht, Jonathan Wilkes and Albert Gräf

 --------------------------------------------------------------------------

 ### Licence: